atlas-outreach-data-tools/atlasopenmagic/README.md

 - `key`: Dataset ID.
 - `skim`: Skim for the dataset.
 This parameter is only taken into account when using the `2025e-13tev-beta` release.
 - `protocol`: protocol for the URLs.
 Options: 'root' and 'https'.
 - `cache`: use the `simplecache` mechanism of `fsspec` to locally cache files instead of streaming them.
+Default value (None) corresponds to True for https and False for root protocol.

 **Usage:**
 ```python